sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_training/tutorial_6_training_partial.rst

 Following graph summarizes how these pieces are gathered altogether.
 Blue piece is implemented by :epkg:`onnxruntime-training`.
-Green pieces represents the three ONNX graphs needed to compute the loss and its gradient, the penalty, the weight update.
+Green pieces represents the three ONNX graphs needed to compute the loss and its gradient, the regularization, the weight update.

 .. image:: images/onnxfwbwloss.png